zsparal/api-documentation/source/onboarding/getting-started.rst

     :widths: auto

     * - | ``Key information``
-      - `You’ve supplied us with all information we need.
-Mollie is verifying your details.`
+      - `Mollie has all the required information and is verifying your details.`

     * - | ``Action``
       - `None`